igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~

-When the application desires to expire the first two messages, it requests the
+When the application desires to expire messages A and B, it requests the minimum
-minimum retransmittable offset to be 20.
+retransmittable offset to be 20.
 The transport then sends an
 EXPIRED_STREAM_DATA frame with Minimum Stream Offset field set to 13, and the
 subsequent STREAM frame would send message C starting at stream offset 13.